 Whining and Grinding Sounds

 A healthy alternator will make almost no noise as it is running and will never be audible over the normal noise of your engine.
 If your alternator is failing, you could hear a few abnormal noises.
 If you hear a small rattling or grinding sound when your engine is running, this could be caused by a loose bearing in your alternator.
-Conversely, if you hear a constant high whine while you are driving, this is usually a sign that your alternator is failing to distribute the necessary power throughout your vehicle.
+However, if you hear a constant high whine while you are driving, this is usually a sign that your alternator is failing to distribute the necessary power throughout your vehicle.

 Trouble Starting your Vehicle